 We welcome INTERNS & HELPER PEOPLE who live near New York City and can commit to being in our office 1-2 days per week.
 Here is a guide to our internships & how to apply.

 For further details, email: glenn (at) brassland (dot) org.
 Include a resume, a list of 5 recent shows you've attended, and your 5 favorite artists or records of all time.

 The best way to get digital downloads is via our BANDCAMP PAGE.
-Most records cost under $8.00 -- and it is the most direct way to support Brassland and its artists.
+Most records cost $8.00 or less -- and it is the most direct way to support Brassland and its artists.

 Check our ALBUM PAGES for quick links to these digital editions.

 RETAIL DISTRIBUTION (PHYSICIAL):

 We sell direct at very competitive wholesale rates.
 Get in touch via our CONTACT FORM for details.
 Also note that, in most cases, our international partners only handle select titles in our catalog, so the best starting point is to get in touch with us direct via that same CONTACT FORM.
 We'll point you in the right direction on who to talk to.

 UNITED STATES: Alternative Distribution Alliance (ADA)

 Finally, most titles should also be available from various one-stops such as AEC, Baker & Taylor, et al.